Next Generation Launch Vehicle: Propulsion technology

-Propulsion technology

 Hot test of SCE-200 Power Head Test Article (PHTA) in intermediate configuration at ISRO Propulsion Complex.

 With the aim of sending humans to the moon by 2040, ISRO has begun working on future technology development initiatives.
 It is expected that thirty tons of payload will be transported using rockets.
 A Memorandum of Understanding (MoU) was signed on September 4, 2024, by the Raja Ramanna Centre for Advanced Technology (RRCAT) and the LPSC to jointly develop propulsion technology capable of lifting up to 30 tonnes and conveniently transporting bigger payloads to space and the moon.
 Eighteen to twenty-four months is the maximum time allotted for technology development.